Omar-Talabay/Object-Detection-in-an-Urban-Environment/README.md

 ### Training
 #### Reference experiment
-The results of the reference on training was very high, 51.237.
+The results of the reference on training was very high, 6.651.
 This potintially makes the model useless.
-After evaluation on validation set, no predictions were found.
+After evaluation on validation set, poor mAp were acheived.
 The observation here is that there is high fluctionations in the loss during training and this could be caused by the high learning rate.

 In order to optimize the performance, 2 experiments were conducted.
-First, adding data augmentation.
-Second, chaning the learning rate.
+First, lowring the learning rate.
+Second, using data augmentation.

 Bellow is the loss for reference experiment: